 The headquarters has multiple levels full of all your outdoor and camping needs, in addition to numerous impressive taxidermied animals.

-And if you want some great LL Bean gear without the high price tags, the LL Bean Outlet store is just down the supply amazing bargains.
+And if you want some great LL Bean gear without the high price tags, the LL Bean Outlet store is just down the street where you can find some amazing bargains.

 17. Candlepin Bowling